Xilinx/gemx/GEMM_API_UG.md

 ## 3. AN USAGE EXAMPLE
 File src/gemx_api_GEMM.cpp gives an example of using GEMM APIs to measure the performance of the GEMM engine library.

 ### 3.1.
-COMPILING AND RUNNING THE EXAMPLE on AWS F1
+COMPILING AND RUNNING THE EXAMPLE ON AWS F1
  To compile this example, please follow the steps below:
 1. navigate to the gemx/ directory, and change the path of gcc to point to the location of gcc 6.2.0 installed on your local machine, and then run command: